-Thank you for your interest in teaching positions with our school.
-Here, you will get an idea of our philosophy of teaching and some basic details about why you might want to work here.
-If you are interested in applying for a teaching position after reading this page or viewing our website, please email your resume, along with video link of you performing to:
+Thank you for your interest in working with us.
+Here, you will get an idea of our philosophy and some basic details about why you might want to work here.

 ABOUT BOSTON SCHOOL OF MUSIC ARTS:

 We have two locations in Boston and both are very conveniently located near public transportation and plenty of free parking in both locations.
 The area contains several restaurants, shops and other conveniences, in an eclectic, culturally rich area of Boston.
 To see a map of our main location and directions click here.

 You can be part of a highly diverse and vibrant community, with a strong curriculum.
 We are a performance-oriented school.
 This means that although we do prepare for auditions and examinations, our main focus is to teach performance confidence and competence, in addition to music in reading and writing music, and above all, creative expression through music.

 About our students: